bids-standard/bids-specification/CONTRIBUTING.md

 #### 1. Ensure that changes to the specification are matched in the schema

-The schema formalizes the rules described in the specification text, so you must ensure that any changes which impact the rules of the specification (including, but not limited to, adding new entities, suffixes, datatypes, modalities and so on) are reflected in the schema as well.
+The schema formalizes the rules described in the specification text, so you must ensure that any changes which impact the rules of the specification (including, but not limited to, adding new entities, suffixes, datatypes, modalities) are reflected in the schema as well.

 #### 2. Generate an updated entity table before pushing your changes